Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 If you're building a component and you'd like to accept various different small tokens as an attribute, you should define the type of the attribute as `{attribute: TokenItem}` and then include `render(<TokenizedText item={attribute} />` in your component.
-This way, if an user wants to render a link inside your attribute, all they need to do is pass the link token (which is a POJO) to your render function.
+This way, if a user wants to render a link inside your attribute, all they need to do is pass the link token (which is a POJO) to your render function.
 For example:

 ```